GERD diet: Foods to avoid to reduce acid reflux

 Best foods for GERD

-When making food choices, some foods have been found to be less reflux-triggering.
-The following foods may help you ease or avoid symptoms.
+Some foods have been found to be less likely to trigger reflux.
+While not exactly acid reflux remedies, the following foods may help you ease or avoid symptoms:

-- Non-citrus fruits.
-While you should avoid citrus fruits, you can enjoy non-citrus fruits such as bananas, melons, apples, and pears, among others.
+Non-citrus fruits.
+While you should reduce or avoid citrus fruits, you can enjoy other types of fruit such as bananas, melons, apples, and pears, among others.

-- Vegetables.
+Vegetables.
 Try to eat your vegetables raw.
-While tomato sauce may bother you, a fresh tomato may not.
+While tomato sauce may bother you, a fresh tomato might not.
+(Yes, it’s technically a fruit, but it’s eaten like a vegetable.)

-- Oatmeal, whole-grain bread, rice, and couscous.
-These are all good sources of healthy complex carbs and fiber.
+Oatmeal, whole-grain bread, and brown rice.
+These are all good sources of healthy complex carbohydrates and fiber.

-- Unsaturated fats from plants and fish.
-Replace saturated fats and trans fats with oils such as olive, sesame, canola, sunflower, and safflower; avocados; nuts and seeds; soybean; and fatty fish such as salmon and trout.
+Unsaturated fats from plants and fish.
+Replace saturated fats with oils such as olive, sesame, canola, sunflower, soybean, and safflower; avocados; nuts and seeds; and fatty fish such as salmon and trout.

 Best GERD eating habits